 The Dhablania and Kim Family Global Medicine Fellowship

-Dean Carmen A. Puliafito, MD, MBA, is proud and honored to announce the newest funding opportunity at the Keck School of Medicine of USC, the Dhablania and Kim Family Global Medicine Fellowship program.
+Keck School of Medicine of USC is honored to announce the newest funding opportunity, the Dhablania and Kim Family Global Medicine Fellowship program.
 The Dhablania and Kim Family Global Medicine Fellowship program provides funding for those wishing to embark on research and study relating to global medical need.
 2015 is the inaugural year of this award and the funds are intended to be used towards the implementation of successful proposals.

 The funds are intended to support learning, whether through experiential study, research, or clinical experience, that will enrich participants’ understanding of health challenges in communities or regions of the world about which they desire to learn more, as well as to promote the exchange of knowledge and skills that will potentially impact health and wellness throughout the world.
 The Dhablania and Kim Family Global Medicine Fellowship aims to educate and train students, researchers, and clinicians about the importance of healthcare in a global context, and to allow them to be better prepared to serve humanity’s needs.